T

 How easy is kosher in Porto?

-• 01Always look for a visible hechsher (kosher certification symbol) from a reputable Portuguese or international rabbinical authority.
-If none is present, the food is not kosher.
+• 01Always look for a visible hechsher (kosher certification symbol) from a reputable rabbinical authority.
+If one is not present, assume the food is not kosher.

 Neighbourhood density